Directing

 We value the flexibility of our program, striving to meet the individual needs and future goals of our students, offering strong guidance and mentorship as well as a wide range of classes, training and production experiences.
 We admit only two or three directors at a time, enabling us to offer small, intensive classes and provide personalized attention.

-If you have any questions, please contact Morgan Hicks at mhicks@uark.edu.
+If you have any questions, please contact Morgan Hicks, Head of Directing, with questions @ mhicks@uark.edu.

-- The GRE Test is not required for admission to the M.F.A.
-Program in Theatre.
+The GRE Test is not required for admission to the M.F.A.
+Program in Directing.

 We offer graduate assistantships, fellowships, and teaching opportunities.

-Our assistantships pay for all tuition and give an $13,900 stipend each academic year.
-Additional funds are available through our graduate fellowship, which offers an additional $4000 each year to qualified students.
-There are some other select scholarships for which you might be eligible, as well.
+Our assistantships pay for all tuition (excluding fees) and give a minimum 9-month $17,325 stipend each academic year.
+The Graduate School offers competitive merit-based fellowships to provide additional financial support to outstanding incoming students.
+These competitive, merit-based fellowhips award an additional $4000 each year to select students.
+There are other select scholarships for which you might be eligible, as well.
 Summer assistantships are also sometimes available.

-- All new graduate assistants must have background checks before they can be appointed.
-We will be permitted to make offers contingent on a successful background check, but no work can begin until the check is complete.
+All new graduate assistants must have background checks before they can be appointed.
+All offers are contingent on a successful background check, but no work can begin until the check is complete.

 In their first year, directors typically direct a one-act or full-length play with limited production support, which allows the faculty to assess the student's strengths and potential growth areas; the focus is on script interpretation and analysis and collaborating with actors.
 In their second year, directors expand their horizons to more complex styles, directing a full-length play that typically includes a collaborative process with two or more designers, along with a limited production budget and technical support.
 In their third year, directors mount a full-length thesis production, usually on our mainstage, with a full collaborative process and department support.
 The thesis production requires extensive research, analysis, and subjective journaling about the artistic experience, all of which culminate in a thesis paper.
 In their second and/or third year, directors collaborate with a graduate playwright on a staged reading or production of a new play.
 As time permits, directors are encouraged to work on independent projects both within our department and in the community.